Appium setup

 General setup

-Before you start with Appium installation, there are a few other steps you need to do and tools to install.
+Before you start with Appium installation, there are a few more tools to install, and steps to take.

 See Appium requirements for more details.